 As an example, consider a TTC file which combines two Japanese fonts (Font1 and Font2).
 The fonts have different kana designs (Kana1 and Kana2) but use the same design for kanji.
-The TTC file contains a single 'glyf' table which includes both designs of kana together with the kanji; both fonts' Table Directories point to this 'glyf' table.
-But each font's Table Directory points to a different 'cmap' table, which identifies the glyph set to use.
+The TTC file contains a single 'glyf' table which includes both designs of kana together with the kanji; both fonts' table directories point to this 'glyf' table.
+But each font's table directory points to a different 'cmap' table, which identifies the glyph set to use.
 Font1's 'cmap' table points to the Kana1 region of the 'loca' and 'glyf' tables for kana glyphs, and to the kanji region for the kanji.
 Font2's 'cmap' table points to the Kana2 region of the 'loca' and 'glyf' tables for kana glyphs, and to the same kanji region for the kanji.

 The tables that should have a unique copy per font are those that are used by the system in identifying the font and its character mapping, including 'cmap', 'name', and 'OS/2'.
 The tables that should be shared by fonts in the TTC are those that define glyph and instruction data or use glyph indices to access data: 'glyf', 'loca', 'hmtx', 'hdmx', 'LTSH', 'cvt ', 'fpgm', 'prep', 'EBLC', 'EBDT', 'EBSC', 'maxp', and so on.
 In practice, any tables which have identical data for two or more fonts may be shared.

+NOTE When building a collection file from separate font files, close attention needs to be paid to the issue of glyph renumbering in a font and the side effects that can result, in the 'cmap' table and elsewhere.
+The fonts to be merged also need to have compatible TrueType instructions; that is, their preprograms, function definitions, and control values cannot conflict.

+Collection files containing TrueType glyph outlines should use the filename suffix .TTC.
+Collection files containing CFF or CFF2 outlines should use the file extension .OTC.

 TTC header

 There are two versions of the TTC Header: Version 1.0 has been used for TTC files without digital signatures.
 Version 2.0 can be used for TTC files with or without digital signatures -- if there's no signature, then the last three fields of the version 2.0 header are left null.

-If a digital signature is used, the DSIG table for the file must be the last table in the TTC file.
+If a digital signature is used, the DSIG table for the file shall be located at the end of the TTC file, following any other font tables.
 Signatures in a TTC file are expected to be Format 1 signatures.

-The purpose of the TTC Header table is to locate the different Offset Tables within a TTC file.
+The purpose of the TTC Header table is to locate the different table directories within a TTC file.
 The TTC Header is located at the beginning of the TTC file (offset = 0).
-It consists of an identification tag, a version number, a count of the number of OFF fonts in the file, and an array of offsets to each Offset Table.
+It consists of an identification tag, a version number, a count of the number of OFF fonts in the file, and an array of offsets to each table directory.